parkr/capistrano-slack-notify/README.md

-set :slack_app_name, 'example-app' # defaults to :application set :slack_color,    false # defaults to true set :slack_destination, fetch(:stage, 'production') # where your code is going
+set :slack_app_name, 'example-app' # defaults to :application set :slack_color,    false # defaults to true set :slack_destination, fetch(:stage, 'production') # where your code is going set :slack_add_changelog, true # defauts to false, add the git changelog to the slack notifiation
 ```

 ## Contributing